 What will I study?

-In Literature your course will range between the study of core texts and approaches period surveys introducing you to core texts and approaches – covering the Renaissance, the ‘long’ eighteenth century, Romanticism, Victorian literature, and the literature of the Modernist and contemporary periods – and a range of option modules reflecting particular staff interests and research specialisms.
-You will choose from a wide range of options including subjects such as feminism and women’s writing, Gothic literature, speculative fictions, postcolonial literature, satire, children’s literature and special authors such as Byron and Shakespeare.
+In Literature your course will range between the study of key critical concepts and theories, important genres and great literary periods, including the Renaissance, the ‘long’ eighteenth century, Romanticism, Victorian literature, and the literature of the Modernist and contemporary periods.
+You will also choose from a wide range of option modules reflecting particular staff interests and research specialisms.
+These may include subjects such as feminism and women’s writing, Gothic literature, postcolonial literature, children’s literature, film adaptation, and special authors such as Austen, Dickens and Shakespeare.
 Further specialism is possible in a dissertation in the final year of the degree.

-In Language you cover major aspects of English language: its structure, sound system, variation and social issues such as the implications of accent and dialect as well as the history of the English language, including the language of Shakespeare and the structure of English.
-You will choose from a wide range of options including subjects such as sociolinguistics and applied linguistics, language gender and sexuality, bilingualism, forensic linguistics, teaching English to speakers of other languages (TESOL) and child language acquisition.
+In Language you will cover major aspects of English language, including its structure, sound system, history and ongoing development, as well as its geographical, social and historical variations and the role of language in the construction of individual and group identities.
+You will be able to choose from a range of options which may include subjects such as sociolinguistics, language and gender, representations of sexuality, bilingualism, forensic linguistics, teaching English to speakers of other languages (TESOL) and child language acquisition.
 Other specialisms in language may be pursued in dissertation work.
-The department provides specialist equipment for the study of corpus linguistics – the computer-assisted analysis of language use.
+The department provides specialist equipment for the study of corpus linguistics which involves the computer-assisted analysis of language use.